waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Ladders (`ladder_up`, `ladder_down`):** Function as instant 1x1 warps between floors. `ladder_up` leads to a higher floor, `ladder_down` leads to a lower floor.
 - **Hole:** A tile that functions as a warp, dropping the player to a lower floor.
 Boulders can be pushed into these to affect puzzles on the floor below.
 - **Spinner (`spinner_up`, `spinner_down`, `spinner_left`, `spinner_right`):** Forces movement in the specified direction.
+- **Pushing Boulders (Mechanic Corrected):** Pushing a boulder moves the boulder one tile but does NOT move the player.
+The player remains on the tile from which the push was initiated.
+To push a boulder, Strength must be active, and you must walk into the boulder.

 ## B. General Rules & Heuristics
 - **PC Interaction:** To use a PC, stand directly below it, face up, and press 'A'.